-This information is analysed by the EQA Team including EAs and, based on this assessment, the level of QA activity is determined.
-If inspection activity is the agreed next step, then, the remit, scope and duration of the inspection is also determined.
+This information is analysed by the EQA team, including education associates (EAs), and based on this assessment, the level of QA activity is determined.
+If inspection activity is the agreed next step, then the remit, scope and duration of the inspection is also determined.

-Programmes will typically be subject to a 1, 1.5 or 2-day programme inspection; for some there will also be an inspection of the examination and/or examination assessment/board arranged for the appropriate time.
+Programmes will typically be subject to a 1, 1.5 or 2-day programme inspection.
+For some there will also be an inspection of the examination and/or examination assessment/board arranged for the appropriate time.

-Notification of Inspection
+4. Notification of inspection

-As a general rule, providers will be given a minimum of 16 weeks' notice, prior to an inspection, unless the programme is subject to an urgent inspection.
+Providers will generally be given a minimum of 16 weeks' notice before an inspection unless the programme is subject to an urgent inspection.

 Providers will be given a date range for when the inspection should be held and will have two weeks to offer suitable dates within that date range.
-If no dates are offered the EQA Team will select the inspection dates.
-Inspection dates should be mid-week dates avoiding Mondays or the day following Bank Holidays.
+If no dates are offered, the EQA team will select the inspection dates.
+Inspection dates should be mid-week dates avoiding Mondays or the day following bank holidays.

-If applicable, we will notify providers of any intention to meet with delivery centres and will request a current list of centres to assist with the sample selection.
+If applicable, the GDC will notify providers of any intention to meet with delivery centres and will request a current list of centres to assist with the sample selection.
 These meetings may be held remotely, or the panel may carry out an in-person visit.
 This will be decided at the main inspection and confirmation provided.

-Once providers have been notified of an inspection date, an inspection briefing session with the EQA Lead can be requested, which will be held via MS Teams.
-The briefing session is purely for the purpose of informing providers of the structure of the inspection and will not delve into the scope of inspection.
+Once providers have been notified of an inspection date, an inspection briefing session with the EQA lead can be requested, which will be held via MS Teams.
+The briefing session is purely for the purpose of informing providers of the structure of the inspection and will not delve into its scope.